Zeolite can play an important role in oil field waste cleanup.

 It is well known the fracturing industry produces billions of gallons of wastewater each year.
 Several processing plants exist that allow for oil to be separated from water and water to be re-used for additional fracturing or cleaned and entered back into the ecosystem.
 Zeolite has the ability to properly filter fracturing water of heavy metals, radiation, and hydrocarbons.
 Possibilities exist for filtration chambers that use Zeolite as part of the process to filter down to acceptable release into streams.
-Natural Zeolites, in the treatment of mixed metal contaminated effluents, showed through the conditioning or Clinoptilolite, that 90% of heavy metals could be removed within a 15 minute contact time.
+Natural Zeolites, in the wastewater treatment of mixed metal contaminated effluents, showed through the conditioning or Clinoptilolite, that 90% of heavy metals could be removed within a 15 minute contact time.
 The selectivity sequence for Clinoptilolite was shown to be:

 Pb > Cu > Cd > Zn > Cr > Co > Ni

 Zeolite is similar in Pozzolanic characteristics to Fly Ash, without the inconsistencies and additional harmful compounds, including radioactive isotopes, being added to the equation.
 Some Fly Ash has even been downgraded to Hazardous Material by the EPA.
 Zeolite is found in a consistent deposit, meaning product delivered will be of consistent quality over time.